-California’s far north yawns from the bottom of the Cascade Range and up through lower Oregon.
+California’s far north, an off the beaten path destination, yawns from the bottom of the Cascade Range and up through lower Oregon.
 The landscape is both harsh and ridiculously beautiful.

 Crafted by the alchemy of volcanic eruptions and the splendor of arboreal wilderness.
 Lakes, gushing rivers teeming with fish to snag, abundant waterfalls, swimming holes and hot springs hide beneath the shadows of strato-volcanoes and amid seas of douglas fir, black oak, and cedar.